BackyardBrains/SpikerShield/Heart-And-Brain/Matlab Code/P300/README.md

-# Matlab code for analysis of recordings for P300 experiment
+# Matlab code for analysis of recordings for EEG P300 experiment

-This code is made for analysis of data for [P300 experiment](https://backyardbrains.com/experiments/p300).
+This code is made for analysis of data for [EEG P300 experiment](https://backyardbrains.com/experiments/p300).
 Code expects that experiment was recorded with Heart & Brain SpikerBox (board based on Arduino Leonardo chip) and that board is programmed with custom code for P300 experiment:  [HeartAndBrainLeonardoForP300.ino](Arduino%20Code/HeartAndBrainLeonardoForP300/HeartAndBrainLeonardoForP300.ino).

 How to use this code: